pingcap/docs/tidb-resource-control.md

 To create, modify, or delete a resource group, you need to have the `SUPER` or `RESOURCE_GROUP_ADMIN` privilege.

-You can create a resource group in the cluster by using [`CREATE RESOURCE GROUP`](/sql-statements/sql-statement-create-resource-group.md).
+You can create a resource group for a cluster by using [`CREATE RESOURCE GROUP`](/sql-statements/sql-statement-create-resource-group.md).

 For an existing resource group, you can modify the `RU_PER_SEC` option (the rate of RU backfilling per second) of the resource group by using [`ALTER RESOURCE GROUP`](/sql-statements/sql-statement-alter-resource-group.md).
 The changes to the resource group take effect immediately.